 Frequently asked questions

-Below are some of the most frequently asked questions about being a research volunteer.
+Below are some of the most frequently asked questions about being a research partner.
 If you cannot find the answer to your question, please email us at firstname.lastname@example.org.

-What’s the application process to become a research volunteer?
+What’s the application process to become a research partner?

 Email us on email@example.com.
 At several times in the year, we provide a welcome induction online and then you will be invited to join the network.
 We will regularly send you information about opportunities.
 If you volunteer for a particular task, there may be a selection process.
 If so this is usually submitting some information on why you are a good fit for the role and checking you can make the time commitment.

-What skills and experience do you need to become a research volunteer?
+What skills and experience do you need to become a research partner?

 Volunteers bring a variety of skills, including good communication skills (written and verbal), the confidence to offer views and take an active part in discussions and perhaps an interest in research and the difference it can make.
 Ultimately volunteers all have one thing: experience and insight of day-to-day life with a musculoskeletal condition.